residuum/PuRestJson/README.txt

  |_|     \__,_|_|  \_\______|_____/   |_|     \____/|_____/ \____/|_| \_|

-PuREST JSON is a library for connecting Puredata (PD) to HTTP services and encoding and decoding JSON data.
+PuREST JSON is a library for connecting Puredata (Pd) to HTTP services and encoding and decoding JSON data.

 The library can issue GET, POST, PUT and DELETE statements, so consumation